TillMacher/apscale_nanopore/README.md

 ## Installation

 Apscale-nanopore can be installed on all common operating systems (Windows, Linux, MacOS).
-Apscale-nanopore requires Python 3.10 or higher and can be easily installed via pip in any command line:
+Apscale-nanopore requires Python 3.10 or higher.

 The easiest installation option is the [Conda apscale environment](https://github.com/TillMacher/apscale_installer).
 This way, all dependencies will automatically be installed.